The physical origin of the periodic activity for FRB 20180916B: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (grant No. 12273009), and the National SKA Program of China (grant No. 2022SKA0130100).
-This work made use of data from FAST, a Chinese national mega-science facility built and operated by the National Astronomical Observatories, Chinese Academy of Sciences.
+We thank the anonymous referee for helpful comments.
+This work was supported by the National Natural Science Foundation of China (grant No. 12273009), the National SKA Program of China (grant No. 2022SKA0130100), and the China Manned Spaced Project (CMS-CSST-2021-A12).
 We acknowledge use of the CHIME/FRB Public Database, provided at https://www.chime-frb.ca/ by the CHIME/FRB Collaboration.